EivindKjosbakken/ChessEngine/README.md

 # Chess Engine

 This Chess Engine project was developed using Jupyter notebooks or pure Python files.
 It aims to provide an easy look and efficient chess engine implementation.
+You can learn more about the project in the three Medium articles written on it, with the following articles: https://medium.com/dev-genius/creating-an-ai-chess-engine-using-imitation-learning-part-1-generating-dataset-8033d9e7f7dc, https://medium.com/dev-genius/creating-an-ai-chess-engine-part-2-encoding-using-the-alphazero-method-63c3c3c3a960, https://medium.com/python-in-plain-english/learn-how-to-train-your-awesome-self-playing-ai-chess-engine-77a46633a949

 ## Features